costin/es-mllib-poc/spark_examples.md

 ```

-To index the data run
+To index the movie review data run

 ```
 ./gradlew execute -PmainClass=poc.LoadMovieReviews
 ```

-or, for a bigger dataset:
+and for the tweet dataset:

 ```
 ./gradlew execute -PmainClass=poc.LoadTwitter